-Clara Train SDK is a domain optimized developer application framework that includes APIs for AI-Assisted Annotation, making any medical viewer AI capable and v4.0 enables a MONAI based training framework with pre-trained models to start AI development with techniques such as Transfer Learning, Federated Learning, and AutoML.
+Clara Train SDK v4.1 is a domain optimized developer application framework based on MONAI, the Medical Open Network for AI to help accelerate deep learning training and inference for medical imaging use cases.
+APIs are included for AI-Assisted Annotation, making any medical viewer AI capable, and the training framework with pre-trained models enables AI development with techniques such as Transfer Learning, Federated Learning, and AutoML.

 If you are writing a paper and would like to reference Clara Train, the following example could be a way to do so: